Sonja Morgan And Rocco Ancarola Are Taking Their Romance To The Next Level

 “Thanksgiving is truly a day to give thanks for all my friends and family.
 Be grateful for every second of every day that you get to spend with people you love.
 Life is so precious.
 The memory of this day will always remind me of that.”

 The Housewives liquor drama has raged throughout 2016 when Morgan unveiled her plans to launch a Tipsy Girl line of prosecco and planned to open a restaurant chain.
 Frankel called it a “feeble attempt to trade on her brand reputation” and proceeded to file a trademark for “Tipsygirl.”
-Frankel’s trademark request was promptly suspended by the US Patent and Trademark Office.
-Bethenny previously sold the cocktails portion of her business to Jim Beam in 2011, but still owns the rest of the Skinnygirl brand.
+Frankel’s trademark request was promptly suspended by the U.S. Patent and Trademark Office.
+Bethenny previously sold the cocktails portion of her business to Jim Beam in 2011, but she still owns the rest of the Skinnygirl brand.

 Sonja Morgan’s plans of opening her Tipsy Girl restaurant in Manhattan was pretty much nixed by rival Bethenny Frankel’s Skinnygirl franchise.
 Sonja Morgan’s Tipsy Girl restaurant will now open in Hartford, Connecticut.
-Morgan and her business partner Peter Guimaraes have signed a lease on a new space in Hartford and are hoping for a better shot in a different state, according to Page Six.
+Morgan and her business partner, Peter Guimaraes, have signed a lease on a new space in Hartford and are hoping for a better shot in a different state, according to Page Six.
 The two business partners are also eyeing a hot spot in Miami and are hoping to reapply for the liquor license in New York after making a few “legal changes” to their application.

 .@sonjatmorgan of @bravotv's "Real Housewives of New York City" is about to become a restaurateur in Hartford https://t.co/w5GsJERPLb pic.twitter.com/7PCXjio9o6